Climate and Average Weather Year Round at Gimpo International Airport South Korea

 The cloudiest month of the year at Gimpo International Airport is July, during which on average the sky is overcast or mostly cloudy 53% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at Gimpo International Airport varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone at Gimpo International Airport is July, with an average of 15.8 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 53% on July 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Gimpo International Airport experiences extreme seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 11 months, from January 29 to December 27, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 17, with an average total accumulation of 11.4 inches.
+The snowy period of the year lasts for 2.0 months, from December 18 to February 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow at Gimpo International Airport is January, with an average snowfall of 1.3 inches.

-The rainless period of the year lasts for 1.0 months, from December 27 to January 29.
-The least rain falls around January 13, with an average total accumulation of 0.4 inches.
+The snowless period of the year lasts for 10 months, from February 17 to December 18.
+The least snow falls around August 3, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.